dmottice20/codeOper561/README.md

 # codeOper561
-This code will store my Python files for OPER 561.
+This repo will store my Python code for OPER 561.